SD-WAN capabilities

 • Optimal path selection based on application-based interface monitoring.

-• Secure Elastic Connectivity:
+• Secure elastic connectivity:

 • Route-based (VTI) VPN tunnels between headquarters (hub) and branches (spokes)